junxit/us-congress-bills-111/bill.md

 Section 1006(e)(2) of the Oil Pollution Act of 1990 (33 U.S.C.
 2706(e)(2)) is amended—

 - **(1)** in the heading by striking “Rebuttable presumption” and inserting “Judicial review of assessments”; and
-- **(2)** by striking “have the force and effect” and all that follows before the period and inserting the following: “be subject to judicial review under subchapter II of chapter 5 of title 5, United States Code, (commonly known as the Administrative Procedure Act) on the basis of the administrative record developed by the lead Federal trustee as provided in such regulations”.
+- **(2)** by striking “have the force and effect” and all that follows before the period and inserting the following: “be subject to judicial review under subchapter II of chapter 5 of title 5, United States Code (commonly known as the Administrative Procedure Act), on the basis of the administrative record developed by the lead Federal trustee as provided in such regulations”.

 ## § 7.
 Information on claims